ikhwan2025/chicago-BLMprotests/README.md

 ## Strategy for drawing this map
 1. For this purpose, I have downloaded the arrest data from the Chicago Data Portal.
 Then, I collected arrests on a specific charge, which is 8-4-010-(F): Disorderly Conduct – Assembly > 3Persons/Breach of Peach charge.
 This dataset doesn’t’ have arrest location information.
 So, I identified the location of each “Disorderly Conduct” arrest by utilizing the Chicago Police Department Arrest Record Search.
 I merged the location into the arrest dataset based on CB number.
 I would like to note that the Chicago Police Department issues a "CB" (Central Booking) number to arrestees for identification purposes.

 2. With the merged final dataset, I geocoded the addresses using the MMQGIS plugin (More specifically, Geocoding in QGIS using KY's online geocoding service).
 I also added a ZIP code (ZIP Code Tabulation Areas) layer downloaded from US.
 Census Bureau.
+Finally, I joined the geocoded addresses to the ZIP code layer using the Join attributes by location (summary) tool.

 <!-- /TOC -->